-Roof installations to capture storm water or to generate renewable energy are commonly used in the District, including on many older and historic buildings.
-However, installation of such systems need to take into account the building's structural capacity and architectural character, and may not be appropriate in all instances.
+Roof installations to capture storm water or to generate renewable energy are increasingly common used in the District, including on many older and historic buildings.
+In fact, the District has recently passed a renewable energy requirement that is more aggressive than any state in the county, requiring 100% renewable energy by 2032.
+This includes a 10% local solar requirement, which means the solar systems must be installed within the District.
+Installation of such systems needs to take into account the building's structural capacity and architectural character, and may not be feasible or appropriate in all instances.